Myth two – The Dividend and Personal Savings Allowances mean ISAs aren’t worth bothering with

 For example, you can receive up to £2,000 a year in dividend income without paying tax.
 This might be adequate for many people, but if you build up an investment portfolio over many years, you may find that the amount you receive in dividends exceeds the annual allowance.
 If that happens, basic-rate taxpayers must pay 7.5% on any dividends above the £2,000 allowance.
 Higher-rate taxpayers pay 32.5% and additional-rate taxpayers pay 38.1%.
 ISAs help protect against this risk.

 Similarly, gains on investments are liable to capital gains tax (CGT).
 The standard CGT rate is 10%, while the higher rate is 20%.
 You have a CGT allowance every tax year – it’s currently £12,300 which means if you sell any investments, you’ll only pay tax on profits above that amount.
 If your gains are less than that, or you plan carefully and stagger the sale of your investments over a number of years, you can avoid CGT.
-But if you invest within an ISA, you don’t have to worry about the amount of profit you’ve made when you want to sell as CGT won’t be applicable.
+But if you invest within an ISA, you don’t have to worry about the amount of profit you may have made when you want to sell as CGT won’t be applicable.

 Another allowance, the Personal Savings Allowance (PSA), enables you to earn interest on your savings income without paying tax.
 Basic rate taxpayers can earn up to £1,000 in interest each year tax-free, and higher rate taxpayers up to £500.
 Additional rate taxpayers don’t have a PSA.
 You’ll pay income tax on any interest above these amounts, unless your savings are in a cash ISA in which case all interest will be tax-free.
 This savings income covers several different kinds of investment income.